 Here he is--a forest dweller perhaps from ancient Ireland.
 I believe he would be ready for anything--just look at his stance.
-He would be a good friend, fiercely loyal and stout-hearted.
+He would be a good friend, fiercely loyal and stout hearted.

 I love this.
 Your art always calls to me, saying "Come, write of mystical lands and people.
 Write of hope, laughter and happy endings." and I silently say, "soon, very soon." :)